Gemba/skyscraper/docs/CONFIGINI.md

 By default Skyscraper doesn't scrape and cache game manuals resources because not all scraping sites provide this data and also only some frontends support PDF display of these game manuals.
 If enabled Skyscraper will collect game manuals for the scraping modules that provide this data.
-For frontend ES-DE and Batocera no further option must be set to enable the output of the PDF manuals to the appropriate folder during gamelist creation.
+For the frontends ES-DE and Batocera no further option must be set to enable the output of the PDF manuals to the appropriate folder during gamelist creation.
 For other EmulationStation forks which support PDF manual display, see also option [gameListVariants](CONFIGINI.md#gamelistvariants).

 Default value: false